Share This Craft

 - Lay a confetti snowflake on a cutting mat.

 - Using your X-Acto, very carefully drill a hole into the tip of the snowflake.

 - Place the tip of the blade in the spot where you want to make the hole.

 - Hold the knife straight up, and begin spinning the blade in place.
-At first I spin the knife only about 90 degrees until I’ve got a cut into the surface.
-Then I continue drilling the hole by spinning the knife 360 degrees.
+At first, spin the knife only about 90 degrees until you've cut into the surface.
+Then continue drilling the hole by spinning the knife 360 degrees.

 - You may need to blow away the dust every now and then to make sure your hole is round and that the hole is not getting too close to the edge.